-The project, coordinated by the University of Bologna, has an overall duration of 48 months and will be concluded with a public conference in Venice (January 2020).
+The project, coordinated by the University of Bologna, has an overall duration of 48 months and will be concluded with a public conference in Bologna (January 2020).
 It aims to develop, implement and assess self-tailored Gender Equality Plans (GEPs) for stimulating a gender-aware cultural change; promoting career-development of researchers, particularly women; ensuring diversification of views and methodologies in research and teaching.

 In order to achieve its aims, PLOTINA is articulated in four overall stages: 1) Assessment of the current situation in each RPO (Gender Audit) at institutional or departmental level: 2) Design of a self-tailored GEP for each RPO, to be performed from 2017 to 2020 period; 3) implementation, monitoring and impartial evaluation (peer reviewed) of the GEPs actions efficacy; 4) Creation of a platform of resources that can be used by RPOs across Europe to implement their own GEPs.